Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Preliminaries

+As an aside, in \S A.1 of the appendix we report the tuned $maxnodes$ values for our TRIM ensemble.
+It is interesting to note that for medium to high SNRs, the tuned TRIM ensemble has much fewer leaf nodes compared to the bagging ensemble, even though the predictive performances of the models are similar.
+This is consistent with the understanding that tuning tree depth seldom affects predictive performance when SNR is high \citep{hastie2009elements}.

+We note that in other cases, trimming tree depth in random forests has been shown to improve predictive performance through regularization when SNR is low \citep{zhou2023trees}.
+Various methods have been proposed to reduce the effective degrees of freedom of random forests and bagging ensembles \citep{mentch2022getting,mentch2020randomization, zhou2023trees}, and these regularization techniques yield different impacts on predictive performance.
+For example, \cite{mentch2020randomization} proposes augmented bagging, a technique to regularize random forests by adding noise features to the training data.
+We show in \S A.2 of the appendix that similar to TRIM, augmented bagging can reduce the effective DoF of the model without improving performance in the examples discussed above.

-As an aside, we briefly switch to the classification setting to visually highlight the difference between TRIM and SFS.
+Also, as a quick detour, we briefly switch to the classification setting to visually highlight the difference between TRIM and SFS.
 On a 3-dimensional space $(X_1,X_2,X_3)$, consider a sphere of radius 1 with center at $(0.5,0.5,0.5)$.
 We uniformly generate $n = 10000$ data points and assign points inside of the sphere to positive class $Y = 1$ with probability $p = 0.9$.
 We assign points outside of the sphere to positive class $y = 1$ with probability $p = 0.1$; positive class points outside of the sphere and negative class $Y = 0$ points inside of the sphere can be viewed as noise points.
 Our goal is to test how well bagging ensembles, TRIM bagging ensembles, and SFS random forests recover the decision boundary of the sphere.

 The leftmost plot in Figure \ref{3d_classification_plot.fig} shows the actual data.
 The blue points represent $y=1$ and the orange points represent $y = 0$.
 The 3 right plots in the figure show the predictions of the bagging, TRIM, and SFS random forest ensembles, with $\hat{y} = 1$ in blue and $\hat{y} = 0$ in orange.
 We observe that the bagging ensemble and SFS random forest recover the true spherical decision boundary of the underlying data.
 The decision boundary of the TRIM ensemble, however, has degraded into a cube.
-While both TRIM and SFS reduce effective DoF, they impact the model very differently.
+While TRIM and SFS both reduce effective DoF, they impact the model very differently.
+Here, TRIM appears to significantly reduce the ability for the ensemble to fit the original training data, while SFS does not.
+In the following sections, we return to the regression setting to investigate how SFS randomization can in fact \emph{improve} the ability for an ensemble to fit the training data, which leads to a reduction in model bias.